-Given these limitations, policymakers are exploring alternative strategies to promote economic development in lagging regions.
+Given these limitations and potential inefficiencies of subsidies and incentives for private firms, policymakers are exploring alternative strategies to promote economic development in lagging regions.
 One approach is the strategic reallocation of public employment.
+In this chapter, we discuss two forms of public employment reallocations-capital relocations, including purpose-built capitals and public sector sector relocation programs.

-While not immediately apparent, most public employment reallocation programs are designed as place-based policies, even if they are not explicitly labeled as such.
-In their chapter, Freedman and Neumark (2024) outline the critical dimensions of place-based policies, which include geographic targeting, incentive structure, and distribution method.
-Public employment reallocation programs align with these dimensions in several ways.
+While not evident at first, the majority of public employment reallocation programs are designed as a place-based policy, although they are often not labeled as one.
+Freedman and Neumark (2024) delineate the essential dimensions of place-based policies, which encompass geographic targeting, the nature of the incentives provided, and the manner in which they are allocated.
+Public employment reallocation programs can also be structured along these same dimensions.